gnw-d3m0/D3M0s-KPatches/README.md

 Runtime fixes for Star Wars: Knights of the Old Republic designed for Kotor Patch Manager 0.6.3.

-## Downloads

-Ready-to-install `.kpatch` files are provided on the GitHub Releases page.
-The repository itself contains the unpacked source definitions for each patch.

 ## Patches

 ### DialogueLetterboxFix